Many or all companies we feature compensate us. Compensation and editorial

 How does repayment on a reverse mortgage work?

-Repayment on a reverse mortgage occurs when the borrower no longer occupies the home as their primary residence.
-Unlike traditional mortgages or home equity lines of credit, where the borrower makes monthly payments to the lender, with a reverse mortgage, the lender pays the borrower
+You begin repaying a reverse mortgage once you no longer occupy the home as your primary residence.
+Unlike traditional mortgages or home equity lines of credit, where you make monthly payments to a lender, the lender pays you instead.

 Reverse mortgages are complex financial products, and it’s crucial to understand the terms, conditions, and potential risks before entering into one.
 We recommend consulting with a qualified financial professional or housing counselor.